 “Run Silent, Run Deep” was a Veteran’s Day homage of sorts to those who served and their families.
 Using the stories of my father and brother as examples, I hoped to raise awareness of the problems veterans and their families sometimes face.
 Their stories played into that piece perfectly, and I thought that would be the last time they would appear together in An Old Cop’s Place.
 It turned out, I was mistaken.

 The problem was my failure to factor in the Jackson family phenomenon.
-We, past, present, and likely future tend to complicate everything beyond the norm.
-For us, matters which are already confusing, divorce, new relationships, building futures, can become ridiculously convoluted.
+We, past, present, and likely future, tend to complicate everything beyond the norm.
+For us, matters that are already confusing, divorce, new relationships, and building futures, can become ridiculously convoluted.
 Consider what should have been a rather ordinary ending for the first Jackson family.

 In most families, the future relationships of the people involved follow fairly standard paths.
 The former spouses might have a somewhat cordial relationship, the children would remain connected, the new wife and new siblings would be integrated into the lineage in some fashion and life would go on.
 Again, not for this family.

 First, dear old Dad and the first Mrs. Jackson never wholly separated.
 They maintained an under-the-radar relationship for years.
 Dad kept mom informed about his life, his new kids, and just about everything else.
 He resisted any effort Mom made to move on, especially if another man was involved.
 Thank goodness they were separated by 900 or so miles.
 Otherwise, the matter might have become even more complex and disturbing.